GovTechSG/adex-ug/User Guide/Browse Topic.md

 - Subscribe to the topic
 - See the status of the topic
 - Edit own topic only
-- View payload - Payload last seen time and can copy large payload to clipboard
+- View payload - payload content, published time, copy to clipboard

 ![Image not Available](/assets/Fig30.png)

 **Publisher to view payload from portal**

-Publisher can **View Payload** after they published via MQTT Client by downlaoding the SSL certs from the Projects page.
+Publisher can **View payload** after publishing a message.

 **Step 1** Navigate to **Browse topics**.